hfp/libxs/documentation/libxs_scripts.md

   `scripts/tool_report.sh -p tpp-plaidml -i "" -y "conv2d_odd_med" -r "gflop"`
 * Plot "tpp-mlir" pipeline (reference benchmarks):
   `scripts/tool_report.sh -p tpp-mlir -i "" -y "" -r "ref"`
-* Plot "tpp-mlir" pipeline (MLIR benchmarks):
+* Plot "tpp-mlir" pipeline (MLIR benchmarks, main-branch):
-  `scripts/tool_report.sh -p tpp-mlir -i "" -y "" -r "mlir"`
+  `scripts/tool_report.sh -p tpp-mlir -i "" -y "" -r "mlir" -b "main"`
 * Plot "tpp-mlir" pipeline (MLIR benchmarks without "simple_copy"):
-  `scripts/tool_report.sh -p tpp-mlir -i "" -u "not" -y "simple_copy" -r "mlir"`
+  `scripts/tool_report.sh -p tpp-mlir -i "" -q "not" -y "simple_copy" -r "mlir"`

+The exit code of the script is non-zero in case of an error, or if the latest value deviates and exceeds the margin (`--bounds`).
+For the latter, the meaning of the values must be given (like "higher is better").
+The first argument of the bounds is a factor such that the standard deviation of historic values is amplified to act as margin of the relative deviation (latest versus previous value).
+The second argument of the bounds determines the accepted percentage of deviation (latest versus previous value).

+The exit code is only impacted if an explicit sign is given determining bad values (`+` or `-`).
+For example, `2.0` gives a factor of two over standard deviation (no impact for the exit code), `2.0 10` is likewise but also caps the deviation to 10% at most, `+3.0` gives a factor of three over standard deviation and treats positive deviation as regression (like for timing values) and thereby impact the exit code.
+Also, it is possible to just determine the meaning and keep default bounds like `-` determining negative deviation as regression (like for higher-is-better values).